What Do Rats In The Attic Sound Like?

 Everything is calm and the kids and pets are finally asleep, and then it starts.
 You hear scratching noises in the attic.
 They go away for a few seconds, so you think you may be hearing things, but then you hear it again, and again.
 Now you can’t sleep.

 What could possibly be causing these noises in the attic at night?
 Roof rats!
 (Most likely.)
 If you have been hearing noises from your attic, there is a good chance that you may be dealing with a rodent infestation.
-Contact your local rodent control company in South Florida, Native Pest Management, to schedule a free rodent control inspection at your home or business.
+For rodent control in West Palm Beach, FL, contact Native Pest Management to schedule a free rodent control inspection at your home or business today.

 Roof Rats In Attics